BiHere – The Official BiHoliday Magazine

 Vittoria Alice Piani

 Hi, my name is Vittoria Alice Piani, I am 25 years old and I am a professional volleyball player.
+I’m a player with the Imoco Volley Conegliano team, Italy and World Cup champion!

+I started playing volleyball when I was only 14 years old, and I haven’t stopped since then.
 In 2015 I won the gold medal in the Under-18 World Cup with the youth national team and in the following years I played with various teams in both the A2 and, especially, A1 leagues.

 The San Francesco Village in Caorle is a magical place where sports enthusiasts can satisfy their every desire for physical activity and fun.